 Ilari Nurmi, born in 1975, M.Sc.
-(Tech.) (member of the Board of Directors since March 26, 2013)
+(Tech.)
 Currently, Nurmi is the Product Manager and a member of the Executive Board in Basware Oyj.
 Before that, Nurmi worked for 14 years in managerial positions in Nokia Plc's product management, product marketing, and marketing in Finland and USA.
 Nurmi's special strength is his extensive knowledge of international software product management and product business.
 Nurmi has been a member of the Board of Directors of Innofactor Plc since 2013.
 No other important positions of trust.

-Pekka Puolakka, born in 1971, LL.M, lawyer
+Pekka Puolakka, born in 1971, LL.M, lawyer (Member of the Board until 20 March 2014)